Lombok: Economy and politics

-Many of the visitors to Lombok and much of the islands goods come across the Lombok Strait by sea or air links from Bali.
+Many of the visitors to Lombok and much of the island's goods come across the Lombok Strait by sea or air links from Bali.
 Only 25 mi separate the two islands.
-Lombok is often marketed as "an unspoiled Bali," or "Bali's sister island."
-With support from the central government, Lombok and Sumbawa are being developed as Indonesia's second destination for international and domestic tourism.
-Lombok has retained a more natural, uncrowded and undeveloped environment, which attract travelers who come for its relaxed pace and the opportunity to explore the island's unspoiled natural environment.
+Lombok is often marketed as "an unspoiled Bali" or "Bali's sister island".
+The vast majority of tourists to the island are from the Asia-Pacific region, particularly from nearby Australia.
+With support from the central government, Lombok and several other islands are being developed as Indonesia's second destination for international and domestic tourism.
+Lombok has retained a more natural, uncrowded and undeveloped environment, which attract travellers who come for its relaxed pace and the opportunity to explore the island's unspoiled natural environment.
 The more contemporary marketing campaigns for Lombok/Sumbawa seek to differentiate from Bali and promote the island of Lombok as a standalone destination.
-The opening of the Lombok International Airport on 1 October 2011 assisted in this endeavor.
+The opening of the Lombok International Airport on 1 October 2011 assisted in this endeavour.